efeiefei/node-file-manager/README.md

   node --harmony index.js -p 8080 -d /path/to
 ```

 We can run node-file-manager in terminal directly.
-We can specify prot add data root dir by `-p` and `-d`, default with 5000 and scripts directory.
+We can specify port and data root dir by `-p` and `-d`, default with 5000 and scripts directory.

 Then, we can view localhost:8080/ in our browr.